menandmice/micetro_docs/guides/user-manual/console_actions.rst

 To launch the *Search and Update Wizard*, do the following:

-1. From the menu bar, select :guilabel:`Query --> Search and Update Wizard`.
+1. From the menu bar, select :menuselection:`Query --> Search and Update Wizard`.
 The *Search and Update Wizard* dialog box displays.

 2. Select the type of search you want to perform.